Classic holiday cookies, easy chocolate spritz cookies are gluten free, vegan, and top 14 allergy free! Perfect dessert for the holidays.

 Want to make them a different flavor?
 Try out these ideas!

-- Peppermint Chocolate Spritz – Add ¼ tsp peppermint extract to the dough when you add the vanilla extract.
+- Peppermint Chocolate Spritz – Add ¼ teaspoon peppermint extract to the dough when you add the vanilla extract.

-- Mocha Chocolate Spritz – Add ½-1 tbsp instant coffee to the dough when you add the flax seeds.
+- Mocha Chocolate Spritz – Add ½-1 tablespoon instant coffee to the dough when you add the flax seeds.

-- Spicy Chocolate Spritz – Add ½ tsp cinnamon and ¼ tsp cayenne powder to the dough when you add the cocoa powder.
+- Spicy Chocolate Spritz – Add ½ teaspoon cinnamon and ¼ teaspoon cayenne powder to the dough when you add the cocoa powder.

 - Hot Chocolate Spritz – Use hot chocolate mix in place of cocoa powder.
 Top with chopped marshmallows when the come out of the oven and the cookies are still hot.